 External Ids for DGKH Gene

 This gene encodes a member of the diacylglycerol kinase (DGK) enzyme family.
 Members of this family are involved in regulating intracellular concentrations of diacylglycerol and phosphatidic acid.
 Variation in this gene has been associated with bipolar disorder.
 Alternatively spliced transcript variants have been identified. [provided by RefSeq, Jul 2014]

 GeneCards Summary for DGKH Gene

-DGKH (Diacylglycerol Kinase, Eta) is a Protein Coding gene.
-Diseases associated with DGKH include bipolar disorder.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
-GO annotations related to this gene include NAD+ kinase activity and diacylglycerol kinase activity.
-An important paralog of this gene is DGKI.
+DGKH (Diacylglycerol Kinase Eta) is a Protein Coding gene.
+Diseases associated with DGKH include Bipolar Disorder and Nephrolithiasis.
+Among its related pathways are Signaling by GPCR and Effects of PIP2 hydrolysis.
+Gene Ontology (GO) annotations related to this gene include NAD+ kinase activity and diacylglycerol kinase activity.
+An important paralog of this gene is DGKD.